gcpjedi/google-k8s-workshop-v2/modules/09-services.md

     -A KUBE-SVC-XP4WJ6VSLGWALMW5 -m comment --comment "kube-system/default-http-backend:http" -j KUBE-SEP-GPHKOMS2PXBGUJUI
     -A KUBE-SERVICES -d 10.19.249.235/32 -p tcp -m comment --comment "default/backend:http has no endpoints" -m tcp --dport 8080 -j REJECT --reject-with icmp-port-unreachable
     ```
-    See networking slides for more detail.

-### Exercise 2: Track iptables changes while redeploying the service
+## Modify a Service and track iptables changes

-Redeploy the service in different configurations and observe change to iptables.
+Redeploy the backend service in different configurations and observe change to iptables.
 Make sure you understand the changes.
 Use `sudo iptables-save | grep simpleservice` command to keep track of the relevant iptables rules.

 Try the following configurations.